- Q: Can I apply to both GT-Atlanta and GT-Shenzhen?

 A: Self-reporting unnecessary test scores causes a pending state (awaiting official scores) in the application system.
 Please contact Graduate Studies with the error.

 - Q: I took the TOEFL / GRE test in October and asked ETS to send my official score reports to GT.
 Now it is already January and it seems you still have not received my official score report.

-A: ETS sends TOEFL and GRE score reports electronically to GT which are then written into the GT applicants database.
+A: ETS sends TOEFL and GRE score reports electronically to GT which are then written into the GT applicant’s database.
 If there is any mismatch between the information you provided to GT and the information you provided to ETS (for example, the spelling of your name or the incorrect order of your first name vs. last name), the TOEFL or GRE scores will not be written to your record.
-If it has been at least 6 weeks since you have received ETS’ confirmation that they have sent your TOEFL or GRE score reports but those scores have not shown up on your GT record, you should search the Graduate Studies FAQs.
-If you cannot find an answer to your question, you may email firstname.lastname@example.org your full name, GT ID#, appointment number and test date to request search.
+If it has been a while since you have received ETS’ confirmation that they have sent your TOEFL or GRE score reports but those scores have not shown up on your GT record, you should search the Graduate Studies FAQs.
+If you cannot find an answer to your question, use the “I have a question” button at the bottom of the page.
+Include your full name, GT ID#, appointment number and test date and request a manual search.
 You may upload a scanned copy of your TOEFL/GRE score report with this information.
 We cannot grant admission based on photocopy or scanned copy of TOEFL/GRE score reports.

 - Q: My TOEFL / GRE score will expire after 1 year.
 Can I apply now for the next year (not this year’s) program?